cloudfoundry/cc-api-v3-style-guide/README.md

 Pagination **MUST** include a `total_results` field with an integer value of the total number of records in the collection.

-Pagination **MUST** include a `total_pages` field with an integer value of the total number of pages in the collection.
+Pagination **MUST** include a `total_pages` field with an integer value of the total number of pages in the collection at the current page size.

 Pagination **MUST** include the following fields for pagination links:

-* `first`: the first page of resources
+* `first`: URL for the first page of resources
-* `last`: the last page of resources
+* `last`: URL for the last page of resources
-* `previous`: the previous page of resources
+* `previous`: URL for the previous page of resources
-* `next`: the next page of resources
+* `next`: URL for the next page of resources

 Pagination links **may** be `null`.
 For example, if the page currently being displayed is the first page, then  `previous` link will be null.

 When pagination links contain a URL, they **MUST** be a JSON object with a field named `href` containing a string with the URL for the next page.

-The URL **MUST** include all query parameters required to maintain consistency with the original pagination request.
-For example, if the client requested for the collection to be returned in a specific order direction via a query parameter, then the pagination links must include the proper query parameter to maintain the requested direction.

-The following query parameters **MUST** be used for pagination:
+The following query parameters **MUST** be supported for pagination:

 * `page`: the page number of resources to return (default: 1)
 * `per_page`: the number of resources to return in a paginated collection request (default: 50)
-* `order_by`: a field on the resource to order the collection by; each collection may choose a subset of fields that it can be sorted by
+* `order_by`: a field on the resource to order the collection by; each collection may have a different subset of fields that can be sorted by

-When collections are ordered by a subset of fields, each field **MAY** be prepended "-" to indicate descending order direction.
+When collections are ordered by a subset of fields, each field **MAY** be prepended with "-" to indicate descending order direction.
 If the field is not prepended, the ordering will default to ascending.

 If there are additional pagination query parameters, the parameters **MUST** have names that conform to the acceptable [query parameter](#query-parameters) names.

+Pagination URLs **MUST** include _all_ query parameters required to maintain consistency with the original pagination request.
+For example, if the client requested for the collection to be sorted by a certain field, then the pagination links must include the proper query parameter to maintain the requested sort order.

 ### Example